Beasley365/learn_command_line_exercises/Chapter_4/Readme.md

-Can you make a temp directory?
+Can you cd into the temp directory?

         mkdir temp

+Why dont we go into the temp directory?

+        cd temp its in chapter 4 directory.

+Can you go to the slash temp directory?

+        cd temp/

-Can you make a log directory in your class directory?
+Can you go to the slash temp slash log directory?

-    mkdir -p
+        cd temp/ pwd